Underground-Ops/underground-nexus/README.md

 *- complete underground pipeline support:*

-*-- DEV - launch the DEV option for a desktop*
+*-- DEV - launch the DEV option for a virtual desktop*

 *-- SEC - deploy the SEC option for a full provisioning environment*